James Stewart (Australian actor): Personal life

 He was engaged to co-star Jessica Marais, until they separated in 2015.
 Stewart and Marais have a daughter together, born May 2012.
 Stewart was in a relationship with his former Home and Away co-star Isabella Giovinazzo.

-Stewart has been in a relationship with his Home and Away co-star, Sarah Roberts since October 2017.
+Stewart began a relationship with his Home and Away co-star Sarah Roberts in October 2017.
 They announced their engagement in December 2018, and married at Luttrellstown Castle in Ireland in July 2019.
+On 20 April 2024, Roberts announced that she and Stewart had divorced five weeks prior after an amicable break-up.
+In July 2024, Ada Nicodemou confirmed via Stellar magazine that she and Stewart were in a relationship.